 The filtering function of soil can be assessed by measuring or observing the following indicators:

 The minerals and microbes in soil are responsible for filtering, buffering, degrading, immobilizing, and detoxifying organic and inorganic materials, including industrial and municipal by-products and atmospheric deposits.
 Soil absorbs contaminants from both water and air.
 Some of these compounds are degraded by microorganisms in the soil.
 Others are held safely in place in the soil, preventing contamination of air and water.
-When the soil system is overloaded, such as with the excess application of fertilizer or manure, or when the soil is unstable, some contaminants will be released back to the
+When the soil system is overloaded, such as with the excess application of fertilizer or manure, or when the soil is unstable, some contaminants will be released back to the air and water through erosion or leaching.

 Wetlands function as nature's filters.
 Many human-made wetlands are created for this purpose.
 What happens to water that flows over pavement or through drain tiles?